OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Results and Discussion

-\textit{Can visual grounding erase the input–channel penalty when the question is inherently visual?} Adding the image acts as a modality equalizer, recovering most of the performance loss from speech/transcripts and bringing them closer to original text. \textbf{I} supplies channel-agnostic evidence that anchors entities and attributes, allowing the model to override acoustic and ASR noise.
-Consequently, the \textbf{S}$\rightarrow$\textbf{S+I} input shows the largest gains, as the image reinstates critical cues and narrows the decoding search space.
+\textbf{Effect of Fine-tuning:} We fine-tune Qwen-3B on the multimodal training data to test whether a smaller open model can better align text, speech, and image inputs.
+As shown in Figure~\ref{fig:judge_merged_msa}, fine-tuning improves performance across input channels, especially for raw speech (\textbf{S}) and ASR transcripts (\textbf{Tr}), with larger gains when images are available.
+In English (Appendix Figure \ref{fig:judge_merged}), \textbf{S+I} and \textbf{Tr+I} approach clean \textbf{T+I} performance, showing that fine-tuning helps the model use visual evidence under noisy inputs.
+It also reduces the \textbf{Tr+I} instability seen in the base model, suggesting better vision--text fusion and robustness to ASR artifacts.
+Overall, fine-tuning improves cross-modal alignment and makes the small model more competitive for audio-based QA.

-\textbf{Fine-tuning and Findings:} Fine-tuning the Qwen2.5-3B model with the multimodal data transforms it into a stable multimodal responder (See Figure \ref{fig:judge_merged_msa}).
-This yields gains across all input channels, with the largest improvements seen in the raw speech and transcript.
-With images, \textbf{S+I} and \textbf{Tr+I}performance converges with \textbf{T+I} in English.
-Crucially, fine-tuning eliminates the fragility of \textbf{Tr+I} seen in the base model, indicating improved vision–text fusion and enhanced robustness to ASR artifacts.
-In summary, fine-tuning specifically stabilizes cross-modal alignment, making the small model competitive, especially with audio inputs.
+\textbf{\textit{Robustness to audio noise.}} We also evaluate robustness to noisy audio by adding realistic background noise at 0--10 dB SNR to the human-recorded Algerian MSA test set.
+For open-ended QA, Qwen-3B-FT shows only a small drop, from 7.29 to 7.04, with similar trends for Qwen-3B and T/F QA.
+Regenerating the same samples with the original speakers as references (for voice cloning) slightly improves performance over human recordings (7.47 vs. 7.29), suggesting that the generation pipeline preserves task-relevant variation.

-Our findings confirm that image-centric questions are best answered when models ``\textit{see what the user sees}''.
-Visual grounding drives large, systematic gains across all models and languages, effectively narrowing cross-lingual and dialect gaps.
-This process shifts residual errors from perception to faithful answer generation.
+\textbf{\textit{LLM-Judge Agreement with Humans:}} To validate the reliability of our open-ended evaluation, we compare GPT-4.1 judge scores with human judgments on 800 QA items, each annotated by three annotators.
+The agreement is high ($r_{wg}=0.94$), indicating strong alignment between the LLM judge and human evaluators.
+This supports the use of GPT-4.1 for scalable open-ended QA evaluation, consistent with prior work on LLM-based judging~\cite{zheng2023judging}.

-For evaluation, we recommend reporting $\Delta(\text{Text}\!\rightarrow\!\text{Image})$ alongside absolute metrics, and supplementing LLM-as-judge with calibration probes (ECE, Brier) to avoid over-reliance on saturated MCQ/TF scores.
-Future progress requires harder, visually confounded items (e.g., occlusions) and training that strengthens cross-modal alignment, particularly where the image acts as a strong equalizer for speech and transcripts.
+\textbf{\textit{Generalization beyond \oasis{}:}} To test whether the fine-tuned model generalizes beyond our benchmark, we evaluate it on the Arabic subset of \textbf{ALM-Bench}~\cite{vayani2025all} and its translated variant, covering 770 images.
+We compare the Qwen-3B base model and our Omni-3B-FT model.
+The fine-tuned model improves over the reported Qwen-2-VL baseline by +0.11 absolute accuracy on average, with gains of +0.10, +0.10, and +0.13 for Saudi, Egyptian, and Emirati Arabic, respectively (Appendix Table~\ref{tab:results_alm_bench_acc_llm_judge}).
+Additional results by question type are provided in Appendix Table~\ref{tab:results_alm_bench}.